Editorial Molino: Pre Spanish Civil War Era

 In this early pre-war period, Editorial Molino launched the publication of the Biblioteca Oro collection, dedicated to three literary genres: the detective novel (Yellow Series), the adventure novel and the Swashbuckler (Red Series) and the Western (Blue Series).
-Among them, several novels by Agatha Christie were published as well as the novels of Rafael Sabatini.
+Among them, several novels by Agatha Christie were published, as well as the novels of Rafael Sabatini.
 The Biblioteca Oro collection published 670 titles and ceased publication in 1970.

 During the prewar period, the magazine Revista Mickey was also published, of which the journalist José María Huertas Ventosa was director, and whose first issue appeared on March 7, 1935.
 The magazine created the first Readers' Club and reached 55,000 card and badge carrying members.
 The magazine ran newspaper strips, including Alex Raymond's Jim el Temerario (Jungle Jim) and Milton Caniff's Terry y los Piratas (Terry and the Pirates).
 It also included serialized versions of novels by Jules Verne and Emilio Salgari, drawn by Emilio Freixas.
-Revista Mickey published 74 issues until August 8, 1936, according to José María Huertas Clavería.
+Revista Mickey published 74 issues until August 8, 1936, according to Josep Maria Huertas Clavería.
 Editorial Molino didn't publishing another comic books until 1965.

 Editorial Molino introduced the Pop-up book in Spain in 1934 (which it called "ilustración sorpresa") after acquiring the publishing rights of the publishing house Blue Ribbon Books (New York, USA, acquired by Reynal & Hitchcock in 1933).

 Editorial Molino also published the collection Hombres Audaces based on popular novels that were predecessors of the comic, and known as Pulp Magazines, which were very successful in the United States.
 Among them were Doc Savage (science fiction), Bill Barne Air Adventurer (aviation), Pete Rice (Western) and La Sombra (The Living Shadow, mystery).
 The collection began in April 1936, with 18 titles being published, and was discontinued in July 1936 due to the Spanish Civil War.